 Make Dogwood Diner your after-dark destination for a cozy, comfortable dining experience with friends, family or that special someone.
 Our dinner specials sizzle with hearty, meat-centric dishes featuring fresh wild fish, organic, free-range chicken and grass-fed beef from Scott River Ranch located right here in Siskiyou County.
 Dinner dishes are served with inspired sides that […]Read More

 Scientists, nutritionists and other smart people say that breakfast is the most important meal of the day.
 Dogwood Diner likes smart people.
 That’s why we serve breakfast!
-And, if it’s so important, it may as well be delicious, like our decadent dishes of pineapple french toast, two varieties of pancakes, and pan-fried peanut butter stuffed […]Read More
+And, if it’s so important, it may as well be delicious, like our decadent dishes of pineapple french toast, two varieties of pancakes (one of them a gluten […]Read More

 During the late 80’s and early 90’s, she traveled extensively in Europe and Asia and lived for extended periods in Israel and Japan, where her then-husband was doing post-doctoral research as a chemist.
 While living abroad, Kate took every opportunity to learn everything she could about the regions’ cultures and cuisine.